 - 2. The forecasts of the majority of the Policy Board members are constructed as follows: each Policy Board member's forecast takes the form of a point estimate -- namely, the figure to which he or she attaches the highest probability of realization.
 These forecasts are then shown as a range, with the highest figure and the lowest figure excluded.
 The range does not indicate the forecast errors. - 3.
 Individual Policy Board members make their forecasts taking into account the effects of past policy decisions and with reference to views incorporated in financial markets regarding future policy.
 Specifically, each Policy Board member makes an assumption about the future path of short- and long-term interest rates based on their market rates, with the difference in the outlook for prices between that presented in the Outlook Report and that of market participants in mind. - 4.
-Dubai crude oil prices are expected to rise moderately from the recent 50 U.S. dollars per barrel to the range of 55-60 dollars per barrel toward the end of the projection period; that is, fiscal 2018.
-Under this assumption, the contribution of energy items to the year-on-year rate of change in the CPI (all items less fresh food) is estimated to be approximately minus 0.6 percentage point for fiscal 2016.
-More specifically, the contribution is expected to lessen through the second half of fiscal 2016 and reach around 0 percentage point in early 2017. - 5.
+From the January 2015 interim assessment through the October 2016 Outlook Report, each Policy Board member made their forecasts based on the same assumption about crude oil prices due to the fact that such prices had been exerting a considerable impact on consumer prices.
+In this January 2017 Outlook Report, each member has made an assumption about crude oil prices individually in making their forecasts in light of the fact that the contribution of energy items to the year-on-year rate of change in the CPI (all items less fresh food) has lessened.
+The contribution is estimated to be approximately minus 0.6 percentage point for fiscal 2016 and reach around 0 percentage point in early 2017, becoming slightly positive thereafter. - 5.
 Individual Policy Board members' forecasts are based on the assumption that the consumption tax will be raised to 10 percent in October 2019.